 Though Activision has yet to confirm all the versions of Modern Warfare II that will be available at launch, data miners have uncovered details about three different editions (as relayed by CharlieIntel).

-- Standard: Includes a copy of Modern Warfare II, early access to beta (first on PlayStation), and other unannounced items
+- Standard ($70): Includes a copy of Modern Warfare II and, if pre-ordered, comes with early access to the beta (first on PlayStation)

-- Cross-Gen Bundle: Includes cross-gen edition of Modern Warfare II, early access to beta (first on PlayStation), and other unannounced items
+- Cross-Gen Bundle ($70): Includes cross-gen edition of Modern Warfare II, if pre-ordered, comes with early access to the beta (first on PlayStation)

-- Vault Edition: Includes a copy of Modern Warfare II, early access to beta (first on PlayStation), 50+ battle pass tier skips, Red Team Operator pack, FJX Cinder Weapon Vault, 10 hours of 2XP, 10 hours of 2WXP, and Ghost Legacy Pack
+- Vault Edition ($100): Includes a copy of Modern Warfare II, early access to beta (first on PlayStation), 50+ battle pass tier skips, Red Team Operator pack, FJX Cinder Weapon Vault, 10 hours of 2XP, 10 hours of 2WXP, and Ghost Legacy Pack

 This article was originally published on